 - Wagging tail

-Yes, dogs do smile but not in the same way humans do.
-When dogs are relaxed and happy, their face may look like a smile.
+Yes, dogs do smile — just not the same way we do.
+When dogs are relaxed and happy, their face takes on an expression that’s hard to mistake.

 - A slightly open mouth